sourcegraph/handbook/content/marketing/messaging.md

 ### Short single sentence

-Sourcegraph is the universal code search and automation application for enterprises.
+Sourcegraph is universal code search for enterprises.

 ### Single sentence

-Sourcegraph is the universal code search and automation application, bringing capabilities to every enterprise that previously only Google and Facebook had (and invested $100Ms in to build).
+Sourcegraph is universal code search, bringing capabilities to every enterprise that previously only Google and Facebook had (and invested $100Ms in to build).

 ### Short message (~50 words)

-Sourcegraph is the universal code search and automation application, bringing capabilities to every enterprise that previously only Google and Facebook had (and invested $100Ms in to build).
-Sourcegraph is the single place in an organization where developers go to discover and understand code and coordinate large-scale changes.
+Sourcegraph is universal code search, bringing capabilities to every enterprise that previously only Google and Facebook had (and invested $100Ms in to build).
+Sourcegraph is the single place in an organization where developers go to find and fix things across their entire codebase.

 <!--